helenclx/leilukin-site/src/shrines/starwarskotor/articles/faq-same-gender-romance-mods.md

 * 909MAL.mod
 * 950COR.mod

 If you cannot find those .mod files in your Modules folder, your issue might be caused by your computer registering two different installation locations for {% cite "KotOR 2" %}.
-I suggest you check out [this guide on how to make sure your computer recognize the version of {% cite "KotOR 2" %} game where you want to install KotOR 2 mods on](https://steamcommunity.com/sharedfiles/filedetails/?id=779622644).
+I suggest you check out [this guide on how to make sure your computer recognize the version of {% cite "KotOR 2" %} game where you want to install {% cite "KotOR 2" %} mods on](https://steamcommunity.com/sharedfiles/filedetails/?id=779622644).
 While the guide focuses on Steam version of {% cite "KotOR 2" %}, you could edit the registry to make your computer properly recognise the installation location of your {% cite "KotOR 2" %} game.

 Here are the default installation locations of {% cite "KotOR 2" %} depending on the game version:
 * Steam (32-bit Windows): `C:\Program Files\Steam\steamapps\common\Knights of the Old Republic II`